Hungary, China sign strategic cooperation agreement during Xi Jinping's visit - ExBulletin

 However, Hungarian Foreign Minister Peter Szijjarto later said in a Facebook video that initial discussions had begun on China's development of a Budapest freight rail bypass and a rail link between the capital and Budapest Ferihegy Airport.

-Mr. Orban, a nationalist populist leader who has sought deeper ties with Beijing while distancing himself from his more traditional partners in the EU, noted at the news conference that three-quarters of investment in Hungary last year came from China, and spoke of Beijing's role in changing the balance of power in the world.
+Mr. Orban, a nationalist populist leader who has sought deeper ties with Beijing while distancing himself from his more traditional partners in the EU, noted at the news conference that three-quarters of investment in Hungary last year came from China, and spoke about Beijing's role in the world's changing balance of power.

 He added that Hungary would seek to expand its economic cooperation with China in the field of nuclear energy.
 Hungary is currently working with Russia to add a new reactor to its Paks nuclear power plant, which is expected to come online by the end of the decade.

-Budapest residents faced road closures and increased security during Xi's visit as groups of his supporters and critics gathered in different parts of the city to protest.
+Residents of Budapest faced road closures and increased security during Mr. Xi's visit as groups of his supporters and detractors gathered in different parts of the city to protest.

 Hundreds of people gathered near Buda Castle in Budapest, waving Chinese and Hungarian flags, hoping to catch a glimpse of Mr. Xi's motorcade.